dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 4 - Linear Control of Manipulators.md

 The methodology involves modeling a robotic manipulator with actuators which can produce torque at each joint and sensors using feedback control with second-order linear system.
 The controllers take desired trajectory and state (configuration) of the robot and outputs motion.

 ## Applicability / Problems solved
-This method is applicable to trajectory following
+This method is applicable to trajectory following in disturbance while ensuring the stability of the system.

+## Assumptions and limitations